Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 [Runtastic Archiver](https://github.com/Metalnem/runtastic) was updated to use the GPS trace and heart rate data from the Runtastic API.
 The API was extracted into separate Go package, so if anybody wants to use it, it can be imported using `github.com/metalnem/runtastic/api` import path.
-Hopefully, this way of exporting activities should work for the foreseeable future, because this time Runtastic can't actually do much, short of preventing it's users from using the application.
+Hopefully, this way of exporting activities should work for the foreseeable future, because this time Runtastic can't actually do much, short of preventing its users from using the application.